huaweicodelabs/AnalyticsKit/Android/Analytics_android_Java_Full/readme.md

 2. A Huawei phone, which is used to debug the developed app

 Software requirements:
-1. HUAWEI Analytics Kit 5.3.1.300
+1. HUAWEI Analytics Kit 6.2.0
 2. Android SDK applicable to devices using Android 4.3 Jelly Bean (API level 18) and later versions
 3. Android Studio
-4. Java JDK 1.7 (JDK 1.8 is recommended.)
+4. JDK version: 1.8 or later

 ## Result
 After running the app you should see a screen like this:

 <img src="./images/screen_0.PNG" height="534" width="300" style="max-width:100%;">

 Click TRUE or FALSE to answer the question; Click NEXT to show the next question; Click POST SCORE, log the score user got.
-All the information will be uploaded to the Hianalytics Console, and you can see these information in real time using Debug View.
+All the information will be uploaded to the Analytics Kit Console, and you can see these information in real time using Debug View.

 Click button SETTINGS:

 <img src="./images/screen_1.PNG" height="534" width="300" style="max-width:100%;">

 When you click SETTINGS, you will be asked for your favorite sport.
-Your choice will be logged by Hianalytics as a user attribute.
+Your choice will be logged by Analytics Kit as a user attribute.

 ##  License
 HmsAnalyticsKitDemo is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).